derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 How do I show the event title as page title on the detail page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can either use a SEO extension (e.g. ext:cs_seo), which has a custom and configurable page title rendering
-function or you can use the title-ViewHelper of this extension.
+Either use the TYPO3 PageTitle API or you can use the title-ViewHelper of this extension.

 How do I set the indexed search title for an event?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~